moneybutton/yours-channels/docs/yours-lightning.md

 **1. Alice and Bob exchange public keys and create a multisig address.** Alice sends two public key to Bob - one to build a multisig address and one at which she wishes to receive payments at.
 Symmetrically, Bob sends two corresponding public keys to Alice.
 Both create the same multisig address from the keys.

 **2. Alice builds a funding transactions.** Alice creates a transaction that spends to the shared multisig address, but does not broadcast it yet.
+She then sends the funding amount to Bob.

-**3. Alice and Bob build a refund transaction.** Alice and Bob go through the protocol described above for creating a payment, in the case where Bob sends a payment to Alice.
+**3. Bob builds a refund transaction, sends it to Alice.** Alice and Bob go through the protocol described above for creating a payment, in the case where Bob sends a payment to Alice.
 The payment spends all funds from the funding transaction to Alice.

 **4. Alice broadcasts the funding transactions.** When the refund transaction is created and distributed between the two parties, Alice broadcasts the funding transaction.
 The channel is open when the funding transaction is confirmed into the blockchain.